ImpressLearn: Continual Learning via Combined Task Impressions: Random Basis-masks

 \section{Random Basis-masks}

-Here, we compare performance of a set of random basis-masks to homogeneous masks to illustrate the trade-offs when basis-mask optimization with edge-popup is prohibitively expensive (Figs. \ref{Fig:RandomRot}, \ref{Fig:RandomPerm} and \ref{Fig:RandomCIFAR}).
+We compare performances of random basis-masks and homogeneous masks to illustrate the trade-offs when basis-mask optimization with edge-popup is prohibitively expensive (Figures \ref{Fig:RandomRot}, \ref{Fig:RandomPerm} and \ref{Fig:RandomCIFAR}).
 Generally, as the number of random masks increases, this modification of ImpressLearn fares surprisingly well and could become an alternative for resource-constrained scenarios with only a slight degradation in accuracy.